hngpt52/cursor_baseline_template/README.md

 	3. Import tokens in tailwind.config.ts.
 	4.	ui_theme.mdc now forces Cursor to use only those tokens and the specified component library.

-⸻

 Happy building—fork, star, PRs welcome!

-*Everything outside triple backticks is plain markdown; only code and the folder tree are fenced.*